 Hotel Golden Cross (advertising link): The most historic hotel in Regensburg!
 Located directly on the beautiful Haidplatz, in the middle of the old town.
 What more could you want!

 Hotel Orphée - Big House (advertising link): Baroque building with baroque interior in the heart of the old town.

 Elements Hotel (advertising link): Modernly designed rooms in a 16th century building in the historic city center.

 10. Rothenburg ob der Tauber: Romantic Old Town and Great Church Art

 I admit - Rothenburg ob der Tauber is more of a village than a city.
 But: It is extremely charming and has everything that visitors expect from a typical German town: An intact city wall with towers and gates as well as a city center with many restored half-timbered houses.
 And of course the Käthe Wohlfahrt Christmas Shop.
 It is picturesquely situated on a hill and from many vantage points you can see the lovely Tauber valley .

-If you are in the area - for example, to visit Nuremberg or Würzburg, then definitely make a detour to Rothenburg - it's really worth it!
-Enjoy the medieval flair and a summer evening in the beer garden on the Tauber!
+If you are in the area - for example, to visit Nuremberg or Würzburg, then definitely make a detour to Rothenburg - don't miss it!
+Enjoy the medieval flair and a summer evening in the beer garden directly on the Tauber!
 In December the Rothenburg Reiterlesmarkt - one of the most beautiful Christmas markets in Germany - gives the romantic town an additional magical glow.
 And when a few snowflakes fall, you'll feel like you're in a winter wonderland!